1. The process of making known one’s thoughts or feelings.

 The activities are challenging by nature and challenges the youth/families social and moral upbringing.
 By design, some of the activities in the curriculum will make the group members uncomfortable, however, the group members will be allowed to choose the level of challenge they are ready and prepared to handle.
 The group members will be encouraged to challenge themselves and step outside their comfort zones and will be supported if discussions or activities are overwhelming.
 The facilitator’s job will be to lead discussions when necessary, sit back and listen, thought-provoking, and allow group members to learn from one another.

-Using evidenced based practice is critical to decision making regarding the care of youth and families.
+Using evidenced-based practice is critical to decision making regarding the care of youth and families.
 We have adapted Trauma-Focused Therapy to develop the outline for Expressions.
-The LGBTQ community experiences a wide range of trauma, particularly more than heterosexual youth that contribute to traumatic responses.
+The LGBTQ community experiences a wide range of trauma, particularly more than heterosexual youth that contributes to traumatic responses.
 Using the TF-CBT model will effectively address trauma impacts, cognitive and behavioral challenges, as well as improving participating parents/caregivers personal distress about trauma experiences, effective parenting skills, and supportive interactions with the youth.

-If you have questions about the Expressions program, or would like to talk to us about a youth in need, please fill out our contact form and we will respond promptly.
+If you have questions about the Expressions program, or would like to talk to us about a youth in need, please fill out our contact form or email Expressions!
+Director Shanae Frazier (pronouns she/her/hers) and we will respond promptly.